PATELOM925/gemini_flash_pdfChat/README.md

-Sure, here's a README file created from the provided instructions:

----

 # Clarifai RAG System Setup

 This guide explains how to set up a Retrieval-Augmented Generation (RAG) system using the Clarifai Python SDK in just a few steps.